-UPDATE: Jefferson County to issue full evacuation order, mayors say - Port Arthur News
+UPDATE: Jefferson County issues full evacuation order, according to Judge, Mayors - Port Arthur News

 A mandatory evacuation order has been issued for all of Jefferson County.

+“I, Jeff R. Branick, duly elected County Judge of Jefferson County, based on most recent information received from the National Weather Service and pursuant to the Disaster Declaration of August 23, 2020 for Tropical Storms/Hurricanes Marco and Laura, do hereby order a mandatory evacuation for all residents of Jefferson County,” a statement read at approximately 8:30 p.m.
+Monday.

-Port Arthur Mayor Thurman Bartie and Groves Mayor Brad Bailey say the order will take effect at 6:30 a.m.
+Earlier Monday evening, Port Arthur Mayor Thurman Bartie and Groves Mayor Brad Bailey said the order would take effect at 6:30 a.m.
 Tuesday (Aug.
 25).
 It comes just a few hours after a mandate was issued for unincorporated areas south of Texas 73 and hours after Bartie made a similar edict for Port Arthur.

 A meeting that was scheduled for 10 p.m.
 (Aug.
 24) was moved up and the decision for a countywide order made, Bailey told Port Arthur Newsmedia.

-Note: UPDATE: Jefferson County issues full evacuation order, according to Judge, Mayors